crayfishx/puppet-purge/README.md

 * Allows fine tuning of which resources get purged
 * Not isomorphic, meaning multiple purge resource declarations can purge the same resource type
+* Purging doesn't always mean destruction - you can use purge to set other attributes, not just `ensure => absent`

 ## Examples